Milosz08/Websockets_Chess_Application_Backend/README.md

 See live application at: [chess.miloszgilga.pl](https://chess.miloszgilga.pl/)<br>
 See frontend (client layer): [Websockets Chess Application Frontend](https://github.com/Milosz08/Websockets_Chess_Application_Frontend)

+> NOTE!
+This project requires the latest version of the [JMPS library](https://github.com/Milosz08/JMPS_Library).
+At the moment, the library is in the testing phase and is not available in maven central, but can be attached to the project using Maven Local.
+For more information, [go here](https://github.com/Milosz08/JMPS_Library).

 ## Table of content
 * [Clone and install](#clone-and-install)
 * [Prepare development configuration](#prepare-development-configuration)